ArunMunagala7/tiny-domain-llm/README.md

 - Train a mini causal language model on **domain-specific text**
 - Learn full ML pipeline: tokenization → training → generation
 - Use lightweight architecture (can run on CPU or Apple Silicon GPU)
-- Serve as a strong GitHub portfolio project

 ---